seanorama/masterclass/security-advanced/README.md

 sudo -u hdfs hadoop fs  -chown hr1:hadoop /user/hr1
   ```

-  - Now create Hive table by logging into ambari as admin and run this via Hive view (one statement at a time) e.g. http://52.32.113.77:8080/#/main/views/HIVE/1.0.0/AUTO_HIVE_INSTANCE
+  - Now create Hive table by either
+    - logging into ambari as admin and run this via Hive view (one statement at a time) e.g. http://52.32.113.77:8080/#/main/views/HIVE/1.0.0/AUTO_HIVE_INSTANCE
+    - Or starting beeline shell from the node where Hive is installed: `beeline -u "jdbc:hive2://localhost:10000/default"`
 ```
 CREATE TABLE `sample_07` (
 `code` string ,